FAQ's about Permanent Hair Removal

 What can I expect in my free consultation and trial treatment?

+First you will complete a form providing basic contact information.
+We also will have you provide basic health and medication information that is pertinent to our evaluation and your treatment.
 We will discuss your specific needs and concerns and explain the procedure to you.
-Finally, you will have the trial treatment to give you an idea how electrolysis feels.
-A few hairs will be removed from each area that you indicate.
+Finally, you will have the trial treatment to give you an idea of the comfortable sensation of our new method.
+A few hairs will be removed from each area that you desire to have treated.
 This allows you to experience the treatment of each area, and allows us to evaluate the reaction of your skin to the treatment.
 You will be instructed in the care of your skin for the next few days, and will be given a time/cost estimate of your treatment schedule after we have completed the sample treatment.
+You can expect to allow about one hour for the free consultation and trial treatment.

 Top